 Coming up Oct.
 12-14, Sandwich Fair stays true to its origins

 Tickets Friday night are free from 4 to 9 p.m. and $15 for all the rides.
-Saturday’s ride special is $20 for all rides from 8 a.m. to 2 p.m.
+Saturday';s ride special is $20 for all rides from 8 a.m. to 2 p.m.
 All other days tickets are $10 for adults, $3 for kids age 8 to 13, and children younger than 7 are admitted free.
 On Monday, seniors aged 60 and older get in for $4.
 On Monday, all events and stage shows are free with admission, rides and the carnival are extra.
 Advance sale tickets, on sale now through Sept.
 30, are $20 for an adult three-day pass and $6 for a child';s three-day pass.Gates open at 8 a.m. all three days and, according to fair officials, close when “all the animals have finished competing and there are not enough people on the grounds for the rides to run.”

 The fair is located on Route 109 North, Center Sandwich.
 For more information, visit www.thesandwichfair.com.